Waterloo (blog post)

 The post became the most-read in FrumForum's history, drawing over a million views and crashing the site's servers.
-Many of the conservative outlets that had urged non-cooperation with Democrats on the ACA, such as The Wall Street Journals editorial page, were in turn critical of Frum.
-Within a week, he was asked to leave his fellowship at the American Enterprise Institute (AEI), an influential conservative think tank, over the post.
-While some of his critics noted that he had barely been present there for the previous three years, Frum maintains his dismissal was in response to the anger he had aroused among conservatives.
-Some other critics called Frum's complaints about extremist rhetoric and efforts to enforce ideological orthodoxy among conservatives hypocritical in light of his own writings earlier in the decade, particularly a 2003 National Review cover story that attacked paleoconservatives, including many by name, as "unpatriotic" for, among other things, their refusal to support the Iraq War.
+Many of the Republican outlets that had urged non-cooperation with Democrats on the ACA, such as The Wall Street Journals editorial page, were in turn critical of Frum.
+Within a week, he was asked to leave his fellowship at the American Enterprise Institute (AEI), an influential neoconservative think tank, over the post.
+While some of his critics noted that he had barely been present there for the previous three years, Frum maintains his dismissal was in response to the anger he had aroused among American conservatives.
+Some other critics called Frum's complaints about extremist rhetoric and efforts to enforce ideological orthodoxy among Republicans as hypocritical in light of his own writings earlier in the decade, particularly a 2003 National Review cover story that attacked paleoconservatives, including many by name, as "unpatriotic" for, among other things, their refusal to support the Iraq War.

 After winning control of the House that fall, and the Senate in 2014, Republicans passed bills repealing the ACA, which eventually became popularly known as Obamacare, many times, none of which ever had the votes to overcome a veto.
 In 2017, after the election of Republican Donald Trump, the House passed the American Health Care Act, a bill intended to "repeal and replace" Obamacare, but the Senate never considered it.
 Almost seven years after his original post, Frum wrote that even though it was "my suicide note in the organized conservative world" he stood firm in his prediction, and urged Republicans to take a more cooperative role in health care reform.